cossssmin/email-remove-unused-css/README.md

 ## Contributing & testing

 All and any contributions are welcome.
 This library uses [Standard JavaScript](https://github.com/feross/standard) notation.
-See `test.js`.
-It's using [AVA](https://github.com/avajs/ava).
+See `test.js`, it's using [AVA](https://github.com/avajs/ava).

 ```bash
 npm test
 ```

-If you see anything incorrect whatsoever, [raise an issue](https://github.com/code-and-send/email-remove-unused-css/issues), or even better, fork, fix it and file a pull request.
+If you see anything incorrect whatsoever, [raise an issue](https://github.com/code-and-send/email-remove-unused-css/issues), or even better, fork it, fix it and file a pull request.

 ## Licence